 H. Minimum lot size shall be 12,000 square feet in area, 80-foot frontage and a perfect square 80 feet by 80 feet, 100-foot width, 100-foot depth, 20-foot front yard, 12-foot side yards and 30-foot rear yard.

-I. Only land located within the Town of Medfield shall be included in determining whether a proposed development meets the open land and minimum lot dimensional requirements of Article 7; land or that portion of land located outside of the Town's borders shall not be included.
+I. Only land located within the Town of Medfield shall be included in determining whether a proposed development meets the open land and minimum lot dimensional requirements of Article8.1; land or that portion of land located outside of the Town's borders shall not be included.

-§ 300-7.3 Ownership of and restrictions on open land.
+§ 300-8.1.3 Ownership of and restrictions on open land.